OpenSentry/idp/README.md

 }
 ```

 To use the endpoint a client in terms of the OAuth2 protocol is needed.
-This client needs to have been granted the scope `idpapi.identities.post` to call the endpoint or request will be denied by the idpapi.
+This client needs to have been granted the scope `idpapi.identities.post` to call the endpoint or the request will be denied.

 ### Example
 ```bash